Atmospheric Methane Removal

 Atmospheric methane removal approaches could help further mitigate climate risk, but are in early stages of research today.

-Should any atmospheric methane removal approaches prove highly scalable, effective and safe, they could rapidly reduce warming once deployed at scale, helping to address some of the current 0.5°C—and rising—of methane-driven warming.
-All proposed atmospheric methane removal technologies are at a very early stage today: some ideas have been proposed, some are being researched in laboratories, but none are ready for deployment.
-Spark believes that accelerating research to develop and assess which, if any, of these technologies have the potential to be effective, safe, and scalable is crucial in building out the global climate risk management portfolio.
+Should any atmospheric methane removal approaches prove scalable, effective, and safe, they could help rapidly reduce warming once deployed at scale, helping to address some of the current 0.5°C—and rising—of methane-driven warming.
+All proposed atmospheric methane removal technologies are at a very early stage today; some ideas have been proposed and some are being researched in laboratories, but none are ready for deployment.
+Spark believes that accelerating research to develop and assess if any of these technologies have the potential to be effective, safe, and scalable is crucial for developing the global climate risk management portfolio.

 Read More

-Spark is working to grow the field of atmospheric methane removal to determine what approaches may be available, and ensure that any future solutions are appropriately integrated into the climate response ecosystem.
+Spark is working to support the growth of a robust atmospheric methane removal research community, towards independent scientific determination of what approaches may be viable, and ensure that any future solutions are appropriately integrated into the climate response portfolio.

 More Info